-These new spineless cacti can be planted in any part of the earth where the thermometer does not go lower than 15 degrees above zero and where the rainfall is not over 40 or 60 inches.
+These new Burbank cacti can be planted in any part of the earth where the thermometer does not go lower than 15 degrees above zero and where the rainfall is not over 40 or 60 inches, or less than 3 to 4 inches.
 In localities where the rainfall is continuous and heavy the cactus sometimes suffers from decay of the leaves.
 It is not in any way particular as to soil, growing in any soil in which any other plant will grow if it is not too wet.
 Good agricultural land, like corn land or vineyard land, is especially good, and will, of course, produce a larger crop than poorer land.
 Temperature and moisture are the two important matters to look after; soil is of little consequence compared with these.